-This pest control programme has been generously supported by the Wellington City Council and Greater Wellington Regional Council.
+This pest control programme has been generously supported by the Wellington City Council and Greater Wellingtonl.

-Cars are a serious threat to penguins as they cross a road to access nesting sites and roosting areas.
+Cars are a serious threat for penguins when crossing a road to access nesting sites and roosting areas.

 In Wellington, penguin crossing signs have been used for many years to reduce traffic speeds and to make drivers more aware of penguins crossing the road.